maelfabien/DataVisualization/README.md

 Local police and communes are working together on sensitization of the youngster on the road dangers.
 One might believe that dangers for these kids arise once they have their first motorcycle or car.
 However, if they are involved in an accident, death rates among bike riders and pedestrians are incredibly high compared to other transportation means.

-We selected a Sankey diagram (flow chart) to illustrate the dangers of the road, not only for car users, but also for pedestrians, bike riders or motorcyclists.
-The aim of this design is to convey a simple, easily understandable yet visually efficient message.
+In this visualization, we created a Sankey diagram (flow chart) that shows the proportion of pedestrians, bike riders, motorcycles and cars involved in a crash these last 13 years, distinguishes if they were wearing all security equipments, and finally shows the survival rate among each category.
+This graph clearly illustrates the fragility and the exposure of pedestrians and bike riders, and contributes to sensitization of these populations.

 *Design sketch* :